 Open Conference Sessions

 The LUCI Open Conference Sessions give LUCI members the opportunity to showcase their city’s lighting strategy, projects and other initiatives, or discuss a topic of their choice, in a unique international forum.
 Organised in parallel tracks, each presentation session will last approximately 15 minutes with a live Q&A at the end of three sessions.

-Yejin Kim, Housing and Landscape Division, City of Jinju (KR)
+- “The present and future of urban lighting in Jinju” – Yejin Kim, Housing and Landscape Division, City of Jinju

 Green Space Dark Skies is one of the UK’s most groundbreaking projects of 2022.
 Commissoned for Unboxed 2022: Celebrating creativity across the UK, the project has engaged thousands of citizens to make journeys into national parks and other wild spaces to connect with nature through light, in order to encourage more people to be better guardians for our planet.

 Using geopositioning light technology and human beings, artists from Walk the Plank, working with Siemens and the National Parks UK – have animated iconic landscapes in Scotland, Wales, Ireland and England – from Neolithic stone circles to the Giants Causeway.
 Liz will share her experience of working with light to engage participants – from the lanterns Walk the Plank made for last year’s AGM in Tartu to the geolights of this project – and discuss how to engineer engaging projects with light.

 - “Darkness is a positive tool: Inclusive lighting planning in Helsinki” – Marjut Kauppinen, Head of Public Lighting, City of Helsinki